Cinnamon Swirl Rhubarb Bread

 Have you baked with rhubarb?
 This is a good starter recipe for a vegetable that’s available for a short stint in the summer.
 This rhubarb quick bread is a delicious way to get your first taste!

 I grew up with a rhubarb patch in my backyard.
 My mom would harvest and make her favorite rhubarb recipes, typically a sauce or pie.
-Thi tart vegetable is thought of as a fruit as it’s transformed into a soft, sweet addition to pies, crisps, tarts and bread by counteracting with a generous amount of sugar.
+These Rhubarb Upside Down Cakes are a new family favorite!
+This tart vegetable is thought of as a fruit as it’s transformed into a soft, sweet addition to pies, crisps, tarts, and bread by counteracting with a generous amount of sugar.

 I had my mom’s ancient rhubarb bread recipe on a faded index card, and I used that as a starting point.
 I topped my first attempt with a streusel topping, but most of that fell off as I was slicing.
 The second batch was a compilation of a couple of recipes but fell short on flavor.
 It was adding some cinnamon to the mix that finally delivered!!

-Like most quick breads or soda breads, there are a few tips to follow for successful results.
+Like most quick bread or soda bread, there are a few tips to follow for successful results.

 - First, prep your pan properly.
-You should grease, then dust with flour or use an oil and flour non-stick cooking spray.
+You should grease, then dust with flour, or use an oil and flour non-stick cooking spray like Baker’s Joy.
 Place a small rectangle of parchment paper onto the bottom of the greased pan and grease the top as well.

 - In advance, set out the egg and milk on the kitchen counter to take the chill off.
 This will make for easier incorporation.

-- Wash, trim, and chop your rhubarb and set aside.
+- Wash, trim, and chop your rhubarb and set it aside.

 - Mix together the sugar topping mixture and set aside.

 - Whisk together the dry ingredients in a large bowl.